quixio/quix-docs/docs/index.md

 # Quix Documentation Portal

+New users are encouraged to try out the following resources first before diving into the docs head first.

 ## Tutorials

 By following these tutorials, you can learn how to build data-driven apps and integrate Quix with external systems.